priyanshu-bot1/currency-converter/Readme.md

 ---

 5. Limitations
- -Rates of the currency are fixed
+ - Rates of the currency are fixed
- -their is no graphical interface
+ - Their is no graphical interface
- - only 8 currencies included
+ - Only 8 currencies included

 ---

 6. Future Improvements
- -Add live exchange rates using an API
+ - Add live exchange rates using an API
- -Add a GUI using Tkinter
+ - Add a GUI using Tkinter
- -Add more currencies
+ - Add more currencies